jjulian61/MA-705-Final-Project/README.md

 Detailed information, such as address and lister, from search results are presented in a table.

-The pie chart shows the breakdown of the search results by Property Lister Name
+The pie chart shows the breakdown of search results by Property Lister Name

 Disclaimer: Zillow property listings are not static.
 Output results from the Cleaned Data Final Project.py file one month, or even a week from now may be different.
 But, the code will still generate the top 40 most expensive condo listings in NY on Zillow.